-Scientific Name Common Name Status Habitat Observed On-site Potential to Occur Eremophila alpestris actia California horned lark Fed: None CA: WL Generally found in shortgrass prairies, grasslands, disturbed fields, or similar habitat types along the coast or in deserts.
+Scientific Name Common Name Status Habitat Covered by MSHCP Observed On-site Potential to Occur Eremophila alpestris actia California horned lark Fed: None CA: WL Generally found in shortgrass prairies, grasslands, disturbed fields, or similar habitat types along the coast or in deserts.
 Trees are shrubs are usually scarce or absent.
 Generally rare in montane, coniferous, or chaparral habitats.
 Forms large flocks outside of the breeding season.
-No Low The project site provides marginal foraging habitat, but no nesting opportunities are present.
+Yes No Low marginal foraging and habitat are present within and surrounding the project site.
+No nesting habitat present.
 Eumops perotis californicus western mastiff bat Fed: None CA: SSC Primarily a cliff-dwelling species, roost generally under exfoliating rock slabs.
 Roosts are generally high above the ground, usually allowing a clear vertical drop of at least 3 meters below the entrance for flight.
 In California, it is most frequently encountered in broad open areas.
 Its foraging habitat includes dry desert washes, flood plains, chaparral, oak woodland, open ponderosa pine forest, grassland, and agricultural areas.
-No Presumed Absent There is no suitable habitat present within or adjacent to the project site.
+No No Presumed Absent There is no suitable habitat present within or adjacent to the project site.
 Euphydryas editha quino Quino checkerspot butterfly Fed: END CA: None Range is now limited to a few populations in Riverside and San Diego counties.
 Common in meadows and upland sage scrub/chapparal habitat.
-No Presumed Absent There is no suitable habitat present within or adjacent to the project site.
-Falco columbarius merlin Fed: None CA: WL Found in or near wetlands, late in the day can be found perching on vegetation about 2 to 3 feet above ground.
-No Presumed Absent There is no suitable habitat present within or adjacent to the project site.
-Falco peregrinus anatum American peregrine falcon Fed: DL CA: DL Uncommon winter resident of the inland region of southern California.
+Yes No Presumed Absent There is no suitable habitat present within or adjacent to the project site.
+Falco columbarius merlin Fed: None CA: WL Nest in forested openings, edges, and along rivers across northern North America.
+Found in open forests, grasslands, and especially coastal areas with flocks of small songbirds or shorebirds.
+Yes No Presumed Absent There is no suitable habitat present within or adjacent to the project site.
+Falco mexicanus prairie falcon Fed: None CA: WL Commonly occur in arid and semiarid shrubland and grassland community types.
+Also occasionally found in open parklands within coniferous forests.
+During the breeding season, they are found commonly in foothills and mountains which provide cliffs and escarpments suitable for nest sites.
+Yes No Presumed Absent There is no suitable habitat present within or adjacent to the project site.
+Falco peregrinus anatum American peregrine falcon Fed: DL CA: DL; FP Uncommon winter resident of the inland region of southern California.
 Active nesting sites are known along the coast north of Santa Barbara, in the Sierra Nevada, and in other mountains of northern California.
 Breeds mostly in woodland, forest, and coastal habitats.
 Riparian areas and coastal and inland wetlands are important habitats yearlong, especially in nonbreeding seasons.
-No Presumed Absent There is no suitable habitat present within or adjacent to the project site.
-Icteria virens yellow-breasted chat Fed: None CA: SSC Primarily found in tall, dense, relatively wide riparian woodlands and thickets of willows, vine tangles, and dense brush with well-developed understories.
-Nesting areas are associated with streams, swampy ground, and the borders of small ponds.
-Breeding habitat must be dense to provide shade and concealment.
-It winters south the Central America.
-No Presumed Absent There is no suitable habitat present within or adjacent to the project site.
-Lanius ludovicianus loggerhead shrike Fed: None CA: SSC Often found in broken woodlands, shrublands, and other habitats.
-Prefers open country with scattered perches for hunting and fairly dense brush for nesting.
-No Presumed Absent There is no suitable habitat present within or adjacent to the project site.
+Yes No Presumed Absent There is no suitable habitat present within or adjacent to the project site.